Jan0405/deep-learning-challenge/README.md

 #### Compiling, Training, and Evaluating the Model
 Initial Model: For my initial model, I decided to include 3 layers: an input layer with 80 neurons, a second layer with 30 neurons, and an output layer with 1 neuron.
 I made this choice to ensure that the total number of neurons in the model was between 2-3 times the number of input features.
 In this case, there were 43 input features remaining after removing 2 irrelevant ones.
 I selected the `relu` activation function for the first and second layers, and the `sigmoid` activation function for the output layer since the goal was binary classification.
 To start, I trained the model for 100 epochs and achieved an accuracy score of approximately 74% for the training data and 72.9% for the testing data.
 There was no apparent indication of overfitting or underfitting.
+##### AlphabetSoupCharity:
+I attempted to optimize the model’s performance by first modified the architecture of the model by adding 2 dropout layers with a rate of 0.5 to enhance generalization and changed the activation function to tanh in the input and hidden layer.
+With that I got an accuracy score of 74.1% for my training set and 72.9% for my testing set.

-#### Optimization attempts**
+#### Optimization attempts
-##### 1. AlphabetSoupCharity_Optimization_1:
+##### 1. AlphabetSoupCharity_Optimization:
-I attempted to optimize the model’s performance by first modified the architecture of the model by allow kerastuner to decide which activation function to use in hidden layers.
-I selected three activation functions relu, tanh, sigmoid with min_vlaue of 1 to max_value of 80 for the forst layer neurons and adding 3 hidden layers with 1 to 30 neurons.
+for my first optimization, I tried to optimize the model’s performance by first modified the architecture of the model by adding 2 dropout layers with a rate of 0.5 to enhance generalization and changed the activation function to tanh in the input and hidden layer.
+Added one more layer and 150 Epochs to see if the model perfomance gets changed.
+With that I got an accuracy score of 74.1% for my training set and 72.6% for my testing set.
-##### 2. AlphabetSoupCharity_Optimization_2:
+##### 2. AlphabetSoupCharity_Optimization_1:
 For my second optimization attempt, I used hyperparameter tuning.
-During this process, Keras identified the optimal hyperparameters, which include using the `tanh` activation function, setting 41 neurons for the first layer, and assigning 13, 5, and 4 units for the subsequent layers.
+During this process, Keras identified the optimal hyperparameters, which includes using the tanh activation function, setting 32 neurons for the first layer, and assigning 4, 11, and 26 units for the subsequent layers.
 As a result, the model achieved an accuracy score of 73.3%.
+##### 3. AlphabetSoupCharity_Optimization_2:
+For my second optimization attempt, I used three hiddern layers with tanh activation function and for the output layer I used sigmoid activation function.
+I tried changing the epoch to 20 as well.Still, It did not change the accuracy of the model.
+It is 73%.
+So, changing the sizes of hidden layers, neurons, epochs did not help much.
-##### 3. AlphabetSoupCharity_Optimization_3:
+ ##### 4. AlphabetSoupCharity_Optimization_3:
-In my final optimization attempt, I removed the `STATUS` column and applied binning to the `ASK AMT` column in the preprocessing phase.
-I created two bins: one for amounts equal to $5,000 and another for all other amounts in the `ASK_AMT` column.
-This decision was based on the observation of an imbalance in the dataset, which was identified through a histogram analysis.
-I kept the two dropout layers with a dropout rate of 0.5 and an activation function of `tanh`.
-To determine the optimal number of epochs, I utilized the early stopping function with a patience of 5, monitoring the `val_accuracy` metric.
-Through this approach, I found that training the model for 8 epochs yielded the best results.
-By implementing these adjustments, I achieved an accuracy score of approximately 73% with this final optimization attempt.
+In my final optimization attempt, I removed the `STATUS` column and `ASK AMT` column in the preprocessing phase.
+Used relu activation function with two hidden layer and sigmoid function for the output layer with epochs of 100 that also did not change the performance pf the machine.
+I still get the Accuracy of 72.8%.
-After three attempts to optimize my model, I was not able to achieve a goal of 75% accuracy score.

 ## Summary
 Given that I couldn't attain the target accuracy of 75%, I wouldn't suggest any of the models above.
 However, with additional time, I would explore alternative approaches like incorporating the Random Forest Classifier and experimenting with different preprocessing modifications.
 I believe that making changes to the dropout layers, trying out various activation functions, and adjusting the number of layers and neurons could also contribute to optimizing the model and achieving the desired goal of 75% accuracy.